Dabuka

 Alexandria and Rosetta - first learn more about Alexandria:

 Visitors often find Alexandria to be a place of ambiance rather than tourist attractions.
-Enjoy old-world cafes, explore the Harbour area, and appreciate the belle époque architecture while soaking in the city’s historic atmosphere.
+Enjoy old-world cafes, explore the Harbour area, and appreciate furthermore the belle époque architecture while soaking in the city’s historic atmosphere.

 Rosetta: A Historic Port City

 Rosetta, or Rashid, lies 65 km east of Alexandria in Egypt’s Beheira governorate.
-Discovered here in 1799, the Rosetta Stone marked a key moment in history.
+Discovered here in 1799, the Rosetta Stone marked indeed a key moment in history.
 Founded around the 9th century, Rosetta thrived when Alexandria declined after the Ottoman conquest of Egypt in 1517.

 During the 19th century, it became a favored British tourist spot.
 Visitors admired its charming Ottoman mansions, citrus groves, and cleanliness.
 However, its significance waned as Alexandria revived.